shahroozsabet/wallet/README.md

 # Wallet Application
-Please consider 4 fixes and 2 optimizations and 2 assumptions:
+Please consider 3 fixes and 2 optimizations and 2 assumptions:

 1- All Controller can have Pageable findAll methods, like FinancialTransactionController class.

 2- Validation should be check again more thoroughly.

-3- Mockito could be used in order to test each wallet layer separately.

-4- Security should be added to be production ready.
+3- Security should be added to be production ready.

 Optimizations: